Matt Turk: Regular season

+Postseason

 Personal life

 Turk currently lives in Houston, Texas.
-He has a wife, Stephanie, and his 3 daughters.
+He has a wife, Stephanie, and his three daughters.

 The youngest of six brothers, Matt Turk had a brother who also played in the NFL, Dan Turk, who was a center for 15 seasons; Dan died on December 24, 2000.
 In his last season, Dan was the long snapper for one of Matt's punts, to become the first brothers to do so.

 His nephew, Ben Turk, was the starting punter for the University of Notre Dame for the 2010, 2011, and 2012 seasons.
 Ben Turk worked out for the Texans' rookie mini camp in the 2013 off season, but didn't sign.
 Another of Matt's nephews, Michael Turk was a punter for Arizona State, and transferred to Oklahoma in 2021.
+In April 2023, after going undrafted Michael Turk was signed by one of his uncles former teams, the Miami Dolphins before getting cut.